quarkiverse/quarkus-azure-services/integration-tests/azure-eventhubs/README.md

 ### Running and test the sample as a native executable

-You can even run the sample as a native executable.
-Make sure you have installed Docker.
+Finally, run the sample as a native executable.

 ```
 # Build the native executable using the Docker.